For high-temperature plasma simulations, one needs

 we start with a particle code.
 However, a plasma has an eigenmode

-"plasma" (Langmuir) oscillations, whose time and space scales
+called "plasma" (Langmuir) oscillations, whose time and space scales

 are of the plasma frequency and the Debye length, respectively, which